mlr-org/mlrCPO/README.md

 In case of problems / bugs, it is often helpful if you provide a "minimum working example" that showcases the behaviour (but don't worry about this if the bug is obvious).

-Please understand that the ressources of the project are limited: response may sometimes be delayed by a few days, and some suggestions may not not make it to become features for a while.
+Please understand that the resources of the project are limited: response may sometimes be delayed by a few days, and some suggestions may not not make it to become features for a while.

 ### Contributing Code, Pull Requests